package-url/purl-spec/README.rst

   - The `version` is prefixed by a '@' separator when not empty
   - This '@' is not part of the `version`
   - A `version` must be a percent-encoded string

   - A `version` is a plain and opaque string.
 Some package `type` use versioning conventions such as semver for NPMs or nevra conventions for RPMS.
 A `type` may define a procedure to compare and sort versions, but there is no reliable and uniform way to do such comparison consistently.

 - **qualifiers**:

   - The `qualifiers` string is prefixed by a '?' separator when not empty
   - This '?' is not part of the `qualifiers`
   - This is a query string composed of zero or more `key=value` pairs each separated by a '&' ampersand.
 A `key` and `value` are separated by the equal '=' character
   - These '&' are not part of the `key=value` pairs.
   - `key` must be unique within the keys of the `qualifiers` string
   - `value` cannot be an empty string: a `key=value` pair with an empty `value` is the same as no key/value at all for this key
   - For each pair of `key` = `value`:

-    - The `key` must be composed only of ASCII letters and numbers, '.' and '-' and '_' (period, dash and underscore)
+    - The `key` must be composed only of ASCII letters and numbers, '.', '-' and '_' (period, dash and underscore)
     - A `key` cannot start with a number
     - A `key` must NOT be percent-encoded
     - A `key` is case insensitive.
 The canonical form is lowercase
     - A `key` cannot contains spaces
     - A `value` must be must be a percent-encoded string
     - The '=' separator is neither part of the `key` nor of the `value`

 - **subpath**:

   - The `subpath` string is prefixed by a '#' separator when not empty
   - This '#' is not part of the `subpath`
   - The `subpath` contains zero or more segments, separated by slash '/'
   - Leading and trailing slashes '/' are not significant and should be stripped in the canonical form
   - Each `subpath` segment must be a percent-encoded string
   - When percent-decoded, a segment: